GP Safe House and COPE

 For detailed information regarding the GP Safe House, or to login to the facility, please click here http://www.gpsafehouse-avon.co.uk

-The NHS GP Health Service is a confidential NHS service for GPs and GP trainees in England.
-The GP Health Service can help doctors with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work. http://gphealth.nhs.uk/
+Practitioner Health is a free, confidential NHS service for doctors and dentists across England.
+The service can help with issues relating to a mental health concern, including stress or depression or an addiction problem, in particular where these might affect work.

 The COPE scheme is also here to help.